maddenedman/maddenedman.github.io/_posts/2018-07-09-deal-with-it-in-the-morning.md

 “They’re not weird, they’re boutique.
 That’s why they cost almost twice as much.
 Do you need a bag with that?
 See you next time,” they said.

-Still no action on the important, yet not urgent, matter has taken place.
+No action has yet been taken in regards to the important, yet not urgent, issue.

 [Download this media release as a PDF](/mr/180709-mr-nciac-deal-with-it-in-morning.pdf)